 - In a large bowl, combine melted coconut oil, coconut sugar, cocoa powder, salt, and whisk until fully combined.
 Batter will be fully moistened and granular, sort of like sand.

 - Add the vanilla extract and eggs.
-Stir until batter is thick, shiny, and well blended.
+Stir until the batter is thick, shiny, and well blended.
 Add the almond flour and stir until combined.
 Pour the batter into the prepared pan and spread evenly.

 - Bake in preheated oven for about 22-25 minutes.
 Check with a toothpick – it should come out slightly moist with batter.
-Don’t over bake!
+Don’t overbake!
 Let brownies cool completely before topping with mint cream.

 - In a blender or food processor, combine all ingredients for mint filling except the chocolate shavings.
 Blend until completely smooth.
 Add the chocolate shavings and pulse to combine.
 Pour over cooled brownies and chill until firm.